-Are you feeling overwhelmed by the USPS Exam?
+Are you feeling overwhelmed by the USPS exam?
 Don’t panic.
-With proper preparation and understanding, you can sail through it with ease!
-This blog post provides some helpful tips on how to excel on your Postal Service Exam.
+With proper preparation and understanding, you can sail through it with ease.
+Here are some helpful tips from Exam-Labs on how to excel on your postal service exam.

 Study in advance and learn the test format